fiona23/investmentApp/README.md

 1. Install dependencies: `pnpm install`
 2. Make your changes
+3. Check code quality: `pnpm lint`
+4. Format code: `pnpm format`
-3. Test your changes on different platforms
+5. Test your changes on different platforms
-4. Submit a pull request
+6. Submit a pull request

+## Development Tools

+### Gluestack UI

+This project uses Gluestack UI for modern, accessible components.
+See the `src/components/InvestmentCard.tsx` for an example.

+### Code Quality

+- ESLint for code linting with TypeScript support
+- Prettier for code formatting
+- Husky for pre-commit hooks that run linting and formatting

 ## License